Copyright © 2007 Interactive Medical Media LLC, All rights reserved.

 Cafe-au-lait spots are light tan or light brown spots that are usually oval in shape.
 They usually appear at birth but may develop in the first few years of a child's life.
 Cafe-au-lait spots may be a normal type of birthmark, but the presence of several cafe-au-lait spots larger than a quarter may occur in neurofibromatosis (a genetic disorder that causes abnormal cell growth of nerve tissues).

 There is no known way to prevent birthmarks.
-People with birthmarks should use a broad spectrum sunscreen with zinc oxide and SPF 30 on exposed skin every day to prevent complications.
+People with birthmarks should use a broad-spectrum sunscreen with zinc oxide and SPF 30 on exposed skin every day.
 Read more about the classifications and treatments for birthmarks.

 Slideshow: Slideshow: A Visual Guide to Birthmarks